sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-9/hana-cloud-mission-trial-9.md

     ![Select user-provided service](add-user-provided-service.png)

-5. Search for the `SAGENCYDATA` table, which we created in a previous tutorial.
+5. Uncheck Show only local objects and search for the `SAGENCYDATA` table, which we created in a previous tutorial.

     > If you want to see all objects available via the connection service, enter `**` in the search field.